-Use your sourdough starter discard to make this delicious, chewy pizza dough recipe.
+Use your sourdough starter discard to make this delicious, chewy sourdough starter pizza dough recipe.
+It taste just like a Neapolitan style pizza.

 You do want to plan ahead for this recipe.
 The dough needs to rest in the fridge for at least 24 hours or up to 72 hours to develop the flavor.